VishnuRupan/nextjs-sample-blog/README.md

 # Overview

-This was my project built with Next.js to test out the getStaticProps and getServerSideProps.
+This was my first project built with Next.js to test out the getStaticProps and getServerSideProps.
 This also happens to be my first blog site, but a future one will be made with much better UI and functionality.

 First, run the development server: